alifgufron/r-chive/README.md

 `r-chive.sh` is a simple, lightweight, and flexible shell script for automating backups from multiple remote servers to a central backup server using `rsync`.
 It is designed to be robust, easy to configure, and provides detailed feedback through logs and email reports.

 The script performs a "mirror" backup for each specified target.
-After a successful sync, it creates a granular, compressed archive for **each individual target**, allowing for highly efficient and specific restorations.
+After a successful sync, it can create granular, compressed archives and/or space-efficient, point-in-time snapshots for **each individual target**, allowing for highly efficient and specific restorations.

 ## 2. Features

+- **Filesystem Snapshots**: Creates space-efficient, point-in-time snapshots using hard links (similar to rsnapshot).
+This allows for a browsable backup history on the filesystem that consumes minimal extra space.
 - **Parallel Backups**: Executes backups for all targets concurrently, significantly reducing the total backup time.
 - **Optional SSH Port**: Specify a custom SSH port directly in the backup target string (e.g., `user@host:port:/path`).
 - **Granular Archiving**: Creates a separate, clean `.tar.zst` archive for each individual backup target, making restorations fast and specific.
-- **Flexible Retention Policy**: Supports two methods for cleaning up old archives:
+- **Flexible Retention Policy**: Supports two methods for cleaning up old archives and snapshots:
-  - **By Time (Recommended)**: Keep archives for a specific number of days (e.g., delete all archives older than 30 days).
+  - **By Time (Recommended for Archives)**: Keep archives for a specific number of days.
-  - **By Count**: Keep a specific number of the most recent archives.
+  - **By Count (For Archives and Snapshots)**: Keep a specific number of the most recent backups.
 - **Structured Archive Storage**: Organizes archives into a `HOST/YEAR/MONTH` directory structure.
 - **External Configuration**: All settings are managed in a separate `backup.conf` file.
 - **Multi-Target Backups**: Back up multiple directories from multiple remote servers in a single run.